GovTechSG/seed-documentation/offboard-device/macos-offboarding-guide.md

 ## Prerequisites

+Before you begin, make sure you have the following:

-- You must have an active TechPass account.
+- An active TechPass account
-- Your device must have been onboarded to SEED.
+- A SEED onboarded device
-- [Optional] We recommend you to have your Intune Device ID ready.
+- [Optional] Your Intune Device ID

-### Get Intune Device ID
+### How to obtain Intune Device ID

-Complete one of the following methods to get your Intune Device ID:
+You need your Intune Device ID during the offboarding process.
+Here is how to find it:

 ?> **Tip**<br>Click the triangle to view more details about each method.

 <details>
-<summary>Method 1: Get Intune Device ID from your GMD</summary>
+<summary>Method 1: Retrieve Intune Device ID from your macOS device</summary>

-1. On your GMD, open your **Terminal** and run the following commands:
+1. Open the **Terminal** and execute the following commands:

 ```
 intune_id="$(security find-certificate -a /Library/Keychains/System.keychain | egrep -B 4 '\"issu\"<blob>=.+MICROSOFT INTUNE MDM DEVICE CA' | grep alis | cut -d '"' -f 4)"